catamphetamine/react-pages/README.md

 ### Handling asynchronous actions

 Once one starts writing a lot of `http` calls in Redux actions it becomes obvious that there's **a lot** of copy-pasting involved.
-To reduce those tremendous amounts of copy-pasta an "asynchronous action handler" may be used:
+To reduce those tremendous amounts of copy-pasta "redux module" tool may be used

 #### redux/blogPost.js